Geometric Planar Networks on Bichromatic Points

 \section{Conclusion and Open Problems}

-In this paper, we have studied four classical graph problems on geometric graphs induced by bichromatic points in two restricted settings: (i) collinear points and (ii) equidistant points on a circle.
+In this paper, we have studied three classical graph problems on geometric graphs induced by bichromatic points in two restricted settings: (i) collinear points and (ii) equidistant points on a circle.
 We have shown that almost all of these problems can be solved in linear time in these settings.
 For the case of collinear points, the results are obtained for graphs whose edges can be drawn as circular arcs.
 We note that the results for collinear points and circular-arc edges trivially extend to other types of edges drawn topologically equivalent within the same halfplane, e.g, 1-bend polylines.
 One problem that is left open by our work is to decide the complexity of Bichromatic TSP for collinear points.
-Also, it would be nice to extend our result for chunked points to any configuration of points on a circle.